Friedrich94326/AI_and_Data_Science/Deep Learning/Projects/Forest_Covertype_Classification/README.md

 ## Problem Discription:
-In this project, you will use deep learning to predict forest cover type (the most common kind of tree cover) based only on \
+In this project, I will use deep learning to predict forest cover type (the most common kind of tree cover) based only on \
 cartographic variables.
 The actual forest cover type for a given 30 x 30 meter cell was determined from US Forest Service (USFS)\
 Region 2 Resource Information System data.
 The covertypes are the following:
 - Spruce/Fir